Irish textbooks distort the birthplace of Jesus and the history of Auschwitz

 Other textbooks feature the discredited „Palestinian Land Loss” maps, which mislabel Jordanian and Egyptian-held territory as part of „Palestine”.

-A 2022 book civics textbook titled “Call to Action” uses an “unfair and inaccurate framing of Israel as the sole aggressor and actor responsible for the conflict.”
+A 2022 civics textbook titled „Call to Action” uses an „unfair and inaccurate framing of Israel as the sole aggressor and actor responsible for the conflict.”

-The IMPACT-se calls on Ireland’s National Council for Curriculum and Assessment to “revise historical references and refrain from using politically-loaded terms like “Palestine” in the context of Jesus, and “implement proofreading and approval mechanisms.”
+The IMPACT-se calls on Ireland’s National Council for Curriculum and Assessment to „revise historical references and refrain from using politically loaded terms like „Palestine” in the context of Jesus and „implement proofreading and approval mechanisms.”